GuilhermeStracini/cqrs-boilerplate-dotnet/README.md

 This is a **template repository** that sets the basic code and infrastructure for a repository/solution in **.NET C#** to create a **CQRS project with API and worker**.

+> [!Note]
+>
-There is already a [appveyor.yml](appveyor.yml) file if you want to use [AppVeyor](https://www.appveyor.com/) CI pipeline to build your project.
-AppVeyor is free for open-source projects and a good choice for .NET projects.
-If you are creating a closed-source project, you might need a paid subscription from AppVeyor or use any other CI tool (GitHub Actions, CircleCI, TeamCity).
+> A [appveyor.yml](appveyor.yml) file is included for [AppVeyor](https://www.appveyor.com/) CI pipeline.
+AppVeyor is free for open-source projects.
+For closed-source projects, consider a paid subscription or other CI tools (GitHub Actions, CircleCI, TeamCity).

 ---

 ## Instructions